 If you are unsure whether you would like to file a lawsuit and are simply considering getting a DUI accident lawyer, we are happy to have a discussion with you so that you can better understand your options.
 We want you to feel supported in your decision and believe that we can help make things easier for you.
-Please contact us to learn more about our areas of practice or to set up an appointment.
+Please contact us to learn more about our areas of practice, including motorcycle accident lawyers, or to set up an appointment.

 Contact Bergeron | Clifford LLP